 Have a question about Writing to Win?

-In numerous schools we serve, WtW?co-exists with most every other writing initiative available.
+In numerous schools we serve, Writing to Win co-exists with most every other writing initiative available.
 It helps both teachers and students use their time more efficiently.

-WtW?routines have a strong track record of changing a school or district?s writing culture.
+Writing to Win routines have a strong track record of changing a school or district’s writing culture.
 Permanent change happens when

-- A?WtW?trainer partners with building leaders onsite for several professional learning events.
+- A Writing to Win trainer partners with building leaders onsite for several professional learning events.

 - Orienting all teachers to materials and routines

 - Demonstrating Writing to Win routines in classrooms while teachers observe

 - Conducting micro-teaching modules that fine-tune teachers’ writing routines

 - Training all teachers to score student writing in a reliable scoring session